cyverse/irodsfs/README.md

 ls /mount/irods
 ```

-### Mount an iRODS Collection using config YAML file
+### Mount an iRODS Collection using a config YAML file

 An iRODS user `iychoi` mounts a collection `/iplant/home/iychoi` in iRODS Server `data.cyverse.org` on a local directory `/mount/irods`.

 - iRODS User: `iychoi`